For Prospective Students

 Duke Economics currently ranks in the top 20 of economics departments in the United States, and we consistently strive for innovation and improvement.
 Our graduate degree programs reflect this by offering flexibility, a rigorous curriculum, and the opportunity to explore other departments and schools in one of America's top research universities.
 We currently offer four distinct master’s programs, each designed to offer students the quantitative and analytical skills they need in preparation for doctoral programs and careers in economics, finance, and related fields.

 Our flagship master's program, the MAE, typically receives more than 500 applications and admits 65-70 students per year.
 Our joint programs, MAPE and MSEC, admit between 8-10 students each year.
-The new MQFE program is expected to enroll between 8-10 students per year.
 Due to the high volume of applications from well-qualified applicants, we are unable to accommodate everyone.
 However, we welcome anyone who would like to pursue graduate study at Duke Economics to apply for admission.

 The MAE, MSEC, and MQFE degree programs classify as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics).
 Students in these degree programs can apply for a 24-month STEM extension of F-1 Optional Practical Training (OPT).

 Our programs take a highly quantitative approach to economic theory, which helps to provide advanced analytical skills necessary for future economics-related jobs in academia, research, and the public and private sectors.
 A comprehensive volume of all courses offered in our department can be viewed on our Courses page.